Azure/azure-iot-sdk-c/certs/readme.md

 For other regions (and private cloud environments), please use the appropriate root CA certificate.

-IMPORTANT: Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoding the certificates (i.e. using certs.c such as our samples require in certain combinations).
+IMPORTANT: Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoding the certificates (i.e. using certs.c which our samples require in certain combinations).

 A couple of examples: